TVictor87/frontend-coding-challenge/README.md

 ## Running the Project

-Please start the backend first, as the frontend relies on it to fetch data through API calls.

-### Frontend
+### Frontend and Backend Together

-To start the frontend + backend:
+To start both the frontend and backend together:

 ```bash
 npm start
 ```

-This command will start the frontend on http://localhost:3000 And the backend on http://localhost:3001
+This command will start the frontend on http://localhost:5173 and the backend on http://localhost:3000.

 ### Backend